onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 # Ethereum Contract Security Techniques and Tips

-This document outlines the best practices for smart contract development around security: making sure one gets rid of most of the errors and also strategies for mitigating problems if they do occur.
+[The DAO](https://github.com/slockit/DAO), a crowdfunded investment contract that had substantial security flaws, highlights the importance of security and proper software engineering of blockchain-based contracts.
+This document outlines collected security tips and techniques for smart contract development.
+This material is provided as is - and may not reflect best practice.
+Pull requests are welcome.

 ## Security Notifications